 - The National Museum of Ireland – Arts, on Benburb Street

 - Insiders tip: Check out The National Museum of Ireland for events happening throughout the year

 Best Places To Stay Dublin

-Amberly House is perfectly located as everything is within a 10 minute walk.
+Amberly House is perfectly located as everything is within a 10-minute walk.
 Pick up a freshly baked croissant for breakfast at Tesco express just round the corner or splurge out and grab breakfast at the many cafes around.
-The main train station is only a 5 minute walk away if you’re looking to take a day trip out of Dublin and the Temple Bar area is a 10 minute walk away.
-Each room comes with a coffee machine, iron, hair dryer and flat screen TV.
-Even though this hotel is situated on a main road it is surprisingly quiet at night perfect for re-charging those batteries and the bed is extremely comfy so your guaranteed a good nights sleep!
+The main train station is only a 5-minute walk away if you’re looking to take a day trip out of Dublin and the Temple Bar area is a 10-minute walk away.
+Each room comes with a coffee machine, iron, hairdryer and flat-screen TV.
+Even though this hotel is situated on the main road it is surprisingly quiet at night perfect for recharging those batteries and the bed is extremely comfy so you’re guaranteed a good nights sleep!

 Luxury Hotel The Merrion Hotel (From €220)

-This award winning hotel is perfect for those looking to splurge on a luxury night away in the heart of Dublin.
+This award-winning hotel is perfect for those looking to splurge on a luxury night away in the heart of Dublin.
 Within an infinity pool, 2 Michelin stars restaurant and spa, it’s no surprise this hotel is a popular choice with those looking for a perfect break away.
-The hotel is conveniently located next to St Stephens Green, which is a 5 minute walk from Grafton Street where you’ll find lines of shops, bars and restaurants.
-The staff are extremely friendly and will go above and beyond to make your trip one you won’t forget!
+The hotel is conveniently located next to St Stephens Green, which is a 5-minute walk from Grafton Street where you’ll find lines of shops, bars and restaurants.
+The staff are extremely friendly and will go above and beyond to make the trip one you won’t forget!

 Where to Next?

-Here is some of my favourite places near Ireland;
+Here are some of my favourite places to see in the UK;